livingdocsIO/documentation/content/customising/server/include-functions/_index.md

 The `uiComponents` array allows you to define a list of ui elements that are rendered in the sidebar upon selection of the `doc-include` (top to bottom).
 As you register your own component or helper provided by livingdocs, you have more choices but the development time increases as well.

-You can choose between 3 types of custom UI components.
+You can choose between 2 types of custom UI components.

 1. `vue-component`, sidebar user interface

 2. `iframe-modal`, as above user interface in a modal dialog but loaded as an iframe (e.g. if you want to implement your UI outside of Livingdocs)

-3. `angular-component`, sidebar user interface

-4. `angular-modal`, user interface in a modal dialog (if more space is required), button in the sidebar to open the modal

 ##### vue-component